JochenMan/yetanotherppt/README.md

 # Yet Another PowerPoint

 Transform Markdown (.md) or ReStructuredText (.rst) documents into HTML presentations with Pandoc and Reveal.js.
-PDF export is handled by Puppeteer with Chromium, and both outputs are served locally.
-When you edit the source file, the HTML and PDF are automatically rebuilt.
+PDF export is handled by Puppeteer with Chromium to create a pixel-perfect, static copy of the presentation, as the default Reveal.js PDF export (`?print-pdf`) can sometimes struggle with custom themes and backgrounds.
+Both outputs are served locally, and when you edit the source file, the HTML and PDF are automatically rebuilt.

 ## Quick Install